 Address: Elvis Presley Blvd, Memphis

 Details: Graceland is open throughout the year, but opening hours vary so check the website for the latest.
-There are a variety of ticket packages available with different inclusions: the Ultimate VIP Tour starts at $174, the Elvis Entourage VIP starts at $99, the Elvis Experience Tour starts at $61 and access to Graceland Mansion only starts at $41.
-Sun Studio runs a shuttle between the studio and Graceland.
+There are a variety of ticket packages available with different inclusions: the Ultimate VIP Tour starts at $195, the Elvis Entourage VIP starts at $135 and the Elvis Experience Tour starts at $79.75.

 Blues Hall of Fame Museum